CrossFacilityWorkflows/DOE-HPC-workflow-training/Balsam/OLCF/README.md

 ## Setup Balsam site

-In terminal log into balsam and create your site in a folder of your choosing:
+In a terminal on Summit, log into balsam and create your site:
 ```bash
 balsam login
 balsam site init -n summit_tutorial summit_tutorial